Marine Works

 Marine Fishing & Recreation Zone (MFRZ)

-Shortly before the implementation of the MCZ, a Marine Fishing & Recreation Zone (MFRZ) will be established within Sizewell C Harbour.
+A Marine Fishing & Recreation Zone (MFRZ) was established within Sizewell C Harbour in late August 2025.
 This area of the harbour is designated for the use of leisure vessel owners, leisure fishermen and other recreational users of the harbour waters.
-Commercial, service and construction vessels will generally be excluded from this area except where unavoidable.
+Commercial, service and construction vessels are generally be excluded from this area except where unavoidable.

 Mariners will be informed of any planned minor construction vessel works within the MFRZ in advance by Notice to Mariners.
-This zone is being established to allow leisure use of this section of the harbour safely, largely segregated from the construction activities underway elsewhere within the harbour.
+This zone has been established to allow leisure use of this section of the harbour safely, largely segregated from the construction activities underway elsewhere within the harbour.

-Leisure users within the MFRZ will still be subject to the General Directions of the harbour.
+Leisure users within the MFRZ are still subject to the General Directions of the harbour.

-The MFRZ will be implemented for an initial 6-month period from 19th August 2025, which may be extended at the discretion of the Harbour Master, subject to an ongoing review of Sizewell C construction programme.
+The MFRZ is currently in place until 10 March 2027 and may be further extended at the discretion of the Harbour Master, subject to an ongoing review of the Sizewell C construction programme.

 The coordinates of the MFRZ are as follows: